imindersingh/brit-insurance-web-tests/README.md

 2. Unzip the folder
 3. Open `index.html` in your browser

-## Improvements
+## Enhancements

+- I've added parametrization to `TestSearchingForTerms`, so the test is driven by data in `search_results.csv`
 - I've added CI through GitHub actions to build and run the tests.
   See [main](https://github.com/imindersingh/brit-insurance-web-tests/actions/workflows/main.yml) workflow.

-- Make tests data-driven by parameterizing from test data files
+## Improvements

+- It takes a while for the report to be published on GitHub, so another option would be to upload a single page summary report available in Serenity.
-- `serenity.conf` can be configured with multiple configurations for different environments and OS
+- `serenity.conf` can be configured with multiple configurations for different environments and OS for tests to be run across multiple browser/platforms.
 - I've tried to use `data-*` selectors where available.
 From an application perspective, to increase testability and stability, `data-*` attributes should be added.
-Other selectors such as CSS can change if there are development changes, or if the application uses dynamic IDs
+Other selectors such as CSS can change if there are development changes, or if the application uses dynamic IDs.
 - Given this is a tech test, changes have been going into a single branch.
-In reality, a branching strategy should be used and the main branch protected.
-- Add capability to run tests on multiple OS and environments
+The main branch should be protected and changes should be added through the adopted branching strategy.